 I took on the role as administrator of the airport security detachment.
 Once again I was told that I had big shoes to fill and that it would be easy for me to step up as the replacement officer.
 Another new boy on the block scenario – one I had experienced many times before.
 Another challenge was it?
 So I took it on to show them that this new boy could be better than the old one.
 It was a busy time; it was in the era when you had support to do your job and I had a secretary that could take shorthand.
 I had never experienced such niceties and really didn’t know how to give dictation – she was a wiz at taking it.

-Through some instructions from my secretary I quickly got used to saving up a number of memo’s to write and then give them to her verbally.
-She would take down my ramblings in this funny language and the next day would produce back to me these lovely written memo’s for signature.
+Through some instructions from my secretary, I quickly got used to saving up a number of memo’s to write and then give them to her verbally.
+She would take down my ramblings in this funny language and the next day would produce back to me these lovely written memos for signature.
 We worked great as a team over our time together and accomplished so much.
 In later years I often thought about how productive I was with the support of such dictations skills in a secretary.
-Sadly as time moved on there were no more secretaries in my working life and only me to think up, write up and deliver the correspondence that was needed.
+Sadly as time moved on there were no more secretaries in my working life and only me to think up, write-up and deliver the correspondence that was needed.

-The role was great exposure and learning experience for me to move from the more practical aspects of Policing and into administration, logistics and management.
-It exposed me to dealing with the airport operator, Transport Canada, at the time.
+The role was great exposure and learning experience for me to move from the more practical aspects of Policing and into administration, logistics, and management.
+It exposed me to deal with the airport operator, Transport Canada, at the time.
 The airport security manager, his team and others that run a busy airport became close associates and my involvement in airport security planning and implementation took on greater significance.
 I got to liaise with airline security managers that also provided valuable background for my future roles in Australia.
 I also worked closely with senior managers and got on very well with them – another learning exposure for me.
 I was visited by a couple of these work associates when living in Australia and still keep in touch with one today – my friend Tom P.

 Not only was I involved in the detachment administration and logistics for over 100 officers, I was involved in aspects of operational strategy, planning and delivery.
 These would serve me well in years to come – little did I know at the time.
 It had been a busy 6 years at the airport, a time that was both fun and learning environment from policing to administration.
 This time had seen my children grow as well and the day shift arrangement allowed for a much more balanced family life with weekends for family activities and kids sport.